AlimU11/Anime-Recommender/README.md

 python main_local.py
 ```
 This will start the local server with the app.

+# File Structure

+1. `anime_recommender` module - contains all the code for the app

+2. `assets` - images used in README.md and NOTES.md.
+CSS and js for dash app

+3. `notebooks` - notebooks used for data exploration and model development

+4. `data` - folder with data used for the app.
+Not included in the repository due to its size.
+Could be easily recreated by running `main_etl.py

 # Roadmap
 Key features in further updates (unordered, full details are in the [project page](https://github.com/users/AlimU11/projects/1)):